carlytaylor0017/csk_database/README.md

 | BB      |  987804	 | 987804|
 | [W]      |  481713 | 481713 |

-Since my goal was to have a dataset of only hydrocarbons (compounds containing only hydrogen and carbon), I began by investigating at what frequency each element occured in the dataset.
+Since my goal was to have a dataset of only hydrocarbons (compounds containing only hydrogen and carbon), I began by investigating the frequency of each element in the dataset.
 Since the frequency of elements in the SMILES dataset is correlated to the actual abundance of compounds containing each element, I expected carbon and hydrogen to be the most abundant elements.

 Looking at the frequency of each element and symbol in the data, this assumption was correct.
 Since the scale varied from 1000 to 1.75 x 10<sup>8</sup>, I broke down the frequency into two graphs.